Can Silicone Strips improve the look of old or new scars?

 What Causes Scars?

-- Nearly every surgery will result in some form of a visible scar.
+- Naturally, nearly every surgery will result in some form of a visible scar.

-- Early incision lines often appear RED or even angry looking (be cautious about wound care to prevent infections, which worsen scars).
+- Early incision lines often appear RED or even angry looking (of course, be cautious about wound care to prevent infections, which worsen scars).

-- Everyone heals differently, but most scars FADE over time.
+- Everyone heals differently, however, most scars FADE over time.

 How long before a scar matures?